aps831/workstation/README.md

 If the Vagrant machine, called ansible, is running then re-provisioning can be performed with `vagrant provision`.
 Note that once Docker has been installed and the Vagrant machine has been restarted, the network interface `docker0` has no IP address.
 The work-around to this is to restart Docker with `sudo systemctl restart docker`.

+The password to the vagrant machine is `vagrant`.

 ## Production

 ### Pre Tasks